An abstract is one of the requirements for applying to the Celebration of Scholarship

 - the aims of your work.
 In other words, why did you do it?

 - the methodology of your work.
 In other words, how did you do it?

 - the results of your work.
 In other words, what did your work allow you to find?

 - a conclusion statement, which summarizes the work's impact.

-If you are new to writing abstracts, a good strategy might be to write sentences that address each of these four points.
-Then, connect them together to make your abstract.
+If you are new to writing abstracts or descriptions, a good strategy might be to write sentences that address each of these four points.
+Then, connect them together to make your abstract or description.

 Go on to the "Apply

 " page to apply for inclusion in the Celebration of Scholarship.
 You will be asked to provide